junhaz4/Adaptive-Video-porxy/README.md

 # Adaptive-Video-porxy

-• Developed an adaptive video proxy in Python and Socket to efficiently stream video content over network connections
+This adaptive video proxy in written in Python and Socket to efficiently stream video content over various of network connections

-• Utilized ABR algorithm to dynamically choose the best bitrate and achieved adaptive bitrate streaming functionality
+ABR algorithm is used to dynamically choose the best bitrate and achieved adaptive bitrate streaming functionality

-• Accomplished multithreading to allow proxy to accept multiple concurrent connections from web browsers
+Multithreading is achieved to allow proxy to accept multiple concurrent connections from web browsers